 - Malicious prosecution

-The claim that is most often asserted against police is false arrest.
-Persons bringing this claim assert that police violated their Fourth Amendment right against unreasonable seizure.
-If the officer had probable cause to believe the individual had committed a crime, the arrest is reasonable and the Fourth Amendment has not been violated.
-Police can arrest without a warrant for a felony or misdemeanor committed in their presence.
-(Some states also allow warrantless arrests for misdemeanor domestic assaults not committed in the officer's presence.)
+Police officers can arrest without a warrant for a felony or misdemeanor committed in their presence.
+Some states also allow warrantless arrests for misdemeanor domestic assaults not committed in the officer's presence.

-- The defendant police officer commenced a criminal proceeding.
+- The defendant police officer began a criminal proceeding

-- The proceeding ended in the victim's favor (that is, no conviction).
+- The proceeding ended in the victim's favor (meaning there was no conviction)

-As with false arrest, this claim will fail if the officer had probable cause to initiate criminal proceedings.
+As with false arrest, this claim will fail if the officer has probable cause to start criminal proceedings.

 Failure to Intervene

-Officers have a duty to protect individuals from constitutional violations by fellow officers.
-Therefore, an officer who witnesses a fellow officer violating an individual's constitutional rights may be liable to the victim for failing to intervene.
+An officer who witnesses a fellow officer violating someone's constitutional rights may be liable to the victim for failing to intervene.